SmartForest-no/optBuck/README.md

-title: optBuck – An R package for handling single-grip forest harvester data and bucking optimization
+# optBuck – An R package for handling single-grip forest harvester data and bucking optimization
-tags:
-- R
-- Forestry
-- Harvester data
-- Optimal bucking
-authors:
-- name: Lennart Noordermeer
+Lennart Noordermeer
-affiliations:
-- name: Faculty of Environmental Sciences and Natural Resource Management, Norwegian University of Life Sciences
+Faculty of Environmental Sciences and Natural Resource Management, Norwegian University of Life Sciences

-date: 12 May 2022

 # Summary